 Never assume that employees fully understand your company’s payroll procedures.
 Make it a point to ask and encourage employees to ask questions as well.

 Start by holding an all-staff meeting dedicated to payroll issues.
 Employees will likely want to participate, as everyone is directly affected by the process.
 At this meeting, ask employees what payroll processes work for them and what areas need improvement.
 You may be surprised by the creative suggestions you receive.
-You should also consider issuing a companywide survey to determine the level of employee satisfaction with current procedures.
+You should also consider issuing a company-wide survey to determine the level of employee satisfaction with current procedures.

-Payroll Compliance and Auditing
+Payroll compliance and auditing

 It might be tempting to dip into your payroll tax funds if your business is short on cash.
 However, borrowing from your tax fund would be a serious mistake that you should avoid at all costs.